Art-Sells/Arells/Build-Notes.md

 - Clean up Lagging Pages

 ### Wallets
-- Disconnect Wallet (only if they ask)
+- Disconnect Asset (only if they ask)
 - Modal:
 - - Warning: disconnecting this wallet from Arells will subject you and investments to bear-market losses of [show losses based on cVactTaa(multiplied-by)cpVact - cVactTaa(multiplied-by)ExternalPrice ]? (yes) (no)<- close
 - Powered by Vavity (V) (link)